pelias/acceptance-tests/README.md

 # fuzzy tests

-This repository contains all of the Pelias API "acceptance" tests, which are automated tests used to identify improvements and regressions between various versions of the API and the underlying data.
-Since it's difficult/impossible to manually verify whether things have begun silently failing (eg, a certain query stopped returning the right results) after a data or search logic change, the acceptance tests should provide us with a shotgun overview of the status of any Pelias instance.
+This repository contains all of the Pelias API "fuzzy" tests, which are automated tests used to identify improvements and regressions between various versions of the API and the underlying data.

+Unlike the [acceptance-tests](https://github.com/pelias/acceptance-tests), which are carefully curated and should nearly all be passing, the fuzzy tests are intended to focus on having lots of tests, and looking more at the percentage of tests that pass over time rather than individual failures.
+See the original [problem statement](https://github.com/pelias/acceptance-tests/issues/109) for more info.

+This repo began as a clone of the acceptance-test repo, so they share a similar structure and usage.

 ## Usage